netboxlabs/netbox-proxmox-automation/README.md

 NetBox models VMs in an intuitive way.
 You can define roles for VMs, such as for Proxmox, and from there you can define both VM state (Active, Offline, etc) and other resources like vcpus, memory, network configuration, disks, and more (perhaps, also, through customizations in NetBox).

-In this context, `netbox-proxmox-ansible` takes VM configurations from NetBox then applies their (running) states to Proxmox.
-Of course, it works in the opposite way as well.

 This automation is based on the premise(s) that:
-  1. You are using Python (version 3) on your client
+  1. You are using Python (version 3)
   2. You are using a Python `venv`
   3. You have a running Proxmox instance or cluster
   4. You have a running NetBox instance